aiyan.io

 But this was a blunt instrument.
 The orchestrator couldn’t fabricate data — good — but it also couldn’t explain it, inspect it, or reason about it.

-The data source tool suffered the most.
+The data source tool suffered from this the most.
 If a user wanted to change which sources were used, the orchestrator had to compress that request into a single string parameter.
 No matter how small the change, the tool re-ran its entire internal process — data fetching, LLM calls, scoring heuristics.
-After all that, the orchestrator just got back the final answer.
+After all that, the orchestrator got back just the final answer.

 When a user asks, “Why were these sources chosen?
 What others were considered?”, the orchestrator literally doesn’t know.